cPanel’s Email Accounts page lists all email addresses on your account. From here, you can create new email addresses and manage existing mailboxes.

 Plus addressing is a quick and easy way to use email aliases.
 For instance, if you own the address firstname.lastname@example.org then you can use an address like email@example.com for all your email correspondence with us.
 This feature is supported out of the box.

 By default, the mail server automatically creates a new folder when you use plus addressing.
 So, all firstname.lastname@example.org emails are stored in a separate folder.
 You can disable this by selecting Do Not Automatically Create Folders.
-In that case emails will be delivered to your inbox instead.
+In that case emails are delivered to your inbox instead.

 And finally, the Delete Email Account purges the mailbox.
 Obviously, all emails stored on the server will be deleted.
 If there are any emails you want to keep, please make sure to first archive them via your preferred email client.